-When people are fully dependent on food assistance, WFP provides 2,100 kcal per person, 10-12% of which come from protein and 17% from fat (according to WHO/FAO guidelines), and micronutrients such as vitamin A, iron, iodine and zinc.
+When people are fully dependent on food assistance, WFP provides 2,100 calories per person, 10-12 percent of which come from protein and 17 percent from fat (according to WHO/FAO guidelines), and micronutrients such as vitamin A, iron, iodine and zinc.

 When the people we serve are not dependent on us for all of their food needs, the programme only aims to “top up” food that is available, based on an understanding of current access to food.
 A supplementary ration is mostly given to a vulnerable group such as small children to prevent or treat malnutrition.